 Hanging your food in the backcountry is important for a lot of reasons.
 First, it will keep foraging animals from getting to your food and altering their habits.
 Second, it will keep you safe from larger animals like bears, moose, or mountain lions.

-Keep in mind, that this includes non-food items that have strong smells like toothpaste, bug spray or sunscreen.
+Keep in mind, you should also hang non-food items that have strong smells like toothpaste, bug spray or sunscreen.

 Some campgrounds provide metal food containers (ie. bear boxes) to keep your food safe.
-You could also bring a bear canister, which works great but is cumbersome to pack and add some weight to your backpack.
+You could also bring a bear canister, which works great but is cumbersome to pack and adds weight to your backpack.
 As a result, hanging your food will often be your best option.

 The following is our recommended method to hang your food, often called the PCT method.